 Answer: This is because consumption goods are for current satisfaction but capital goods are goods that can be used for producing consumption goods in the future.
 Society that reduces the production of consumption goods in favor of capital goods will result in more consumption goods in the future.

-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and

 2.8 Specialization and Greater Productivity